tidal3527/stable-research/docs/01-stablecoins-101/01-what-are-stablecoins/index.md

 # What Are Stablecoins?

 Stablecoins are digital assets designed to minimize volatility, addressing a key limitation of traditional cryptocurrencies.
-Unlike Bitcoin and Ethereum, which experience price fluctuations, stablecoins maintain a stable value through reserves, algorithmic controls, or hybrid mechanisms.
+Unlike say, Bitcoin and Ethereum, which experience price fluctuations, stablecoins maintain a stable value through reserves, algorithmic controls, or hybrid mechanisms.

 ## Why Do Stablecoins Matter?